Reward Teaching for Federated Multi-armed Bandits: Experimental Results

-In this section, the proposed algorithms are empirically evaluated against two baselines, NG and NA from Sec.~\ref{sec:warm}, to demonstrate their superiority and generality.
-Two sets of experiments are performed: (1) the first environment is a fixed instance with $M=5$ clients and $K = 5$ arms, where each client's local model is specified (left to right: arm 1 to arm 5) with the following mean rewards: Client 1--$[0.2, 0.9, 0.1, 0.8, 0.6]$, Client 2--[0.4, 0.1, 0.9, 0.4, 0.8], Client 3--[0.2, 0.2, 0.5, 0.5, 0.9], Client 4--[0.4, 0.3, 0.8, 0.9, 0.4], Client 5--[0.3, 0.5, 0.2, 0.4, 0.8].
+First, experimental results with synthetic datasets are reported in Fig~\ref{fig:performance}.
+In particular, two sets of experiments are performed: (1) the first environment is a fixed instance with $M=5$ clients and $K = 5$ arms, where each client's local model is specified (left to right: arm 1 to arm 5) with the following mean rewards: Client 1--$[0.2, 0.9, 0.1, 0.8, 0.6]$, Client 2--[0.4, 0.1, 0.9, 0.4, 0.8], Client 3--[0.2, 0.2, 0.5, 0.5, 0.9], Client 4--[0.4, 0.3, 0.8, 0.9, 0.4], Client 5--[0.3, 0.5, 0.2, 0.4, 0.8].
 The corresponding global game then has the following mean rewards with a gap of $\Delta_{\min} = 0.1$ (left to right: arm 1 to arm 5): [0.3, 0.4, 0.5, 0.6, 0.7]; (2) the second setting is $100$ randomly generated instances with $M=5$ clients and $K = 5$ arms.
 Especially, the mean reward of each local arm for each client is sampled from a uniform distribution in $[0,1]$.
 The obtained results from these two sets of environments are reported with different client strategies in Figs.~\ref{fig:ucb_regret}--\ref{fig:mixed_cost} and Figs.~\ref{fig:ucb_random}--\ref{fig:mix_random}, respectively, and discussed in the following.
 To facilitate presentations, we denote $\text{TAL}(\gamma_1, \gamma_2)$ (resp. $\text{TWL}(\gamma_1, \gamma_2)$) as TAL (resp.
-TWL) with specific parameters $\gamma_1$ and $\gamma_2$.
+TWL) with specific parameters $\gamma_1$ and $\gamma_2$. {We note that with the randomly generated instances in the second environment, the reported observations are sufficiently general.}

 \textbf{UCB1 clients.} First, with UCB1 clients, from Figs.~\ref{fig:ucb_regret} and \ref{fig:ucb_cost}, it can be observed that the proposed algorithms are capable of converging while the superiority of TWL over TAL is verified.
 However, as claimed in Sec.~\ref{sec:warm}, the baselines are at two extremes: NG (resp.
 NA) is almost linear in regret (resp. cost) although performing well w.r.t. cost (resp. regret).
 Fig.~\ref{fig:ucb_random} further demonstrates that TAL and TWL strike a balance between regret and cost, while the advantage of TWL is evident again.
 In particular, their performance scatter plots from $100$ randomly generated instances are concentrated in the diagonal between the two axes.
 However, the plots of the two baselines are near one axis but far from the other.